 Read more about The audit report journey and our other Restoring Trust articles and tell us what you think.
 By doing so, you will help shape the future of audit and of corporate reporting.

-Tony Cates - Partner and Head of International Markets & Government, KPMG in the UK
+Tony Cates - Partner, KPMG in the UK